 They are clumsy, fall frequently, and break their toys.
 They cannot occupy themselves i meaningful ways.
 Some are late talkers and cannot talk clearly or mess with grammar.
 Some are loud, wild, impulsive, and true daredevils while others are quiet, shy, and insecure, and prefer to observe what others are doing to doing it.
 Some talk their way through without acting while others act without thinking and are unsafe frequently.
-At preschool and kindergarten, they refuse to draw and engage in crafts, and cannot eat without spilling food.
+At preschool and kindergarten, they refuse to draw and engage in crafts and cannot eat without spilling food.
 Some just cannot sit still and focus.
 Despite their intelligence, they may have trouble at school with handwriting, reading, and maths.
-They may have although they are intelligent. tun sich schwer mit Gleichaltrigen, sind difficulties engaging with their peers and become outsiders or the group clown.
+They may have difficulties engaging with their peers and become outsiders or the group's clown.

 Since 2002, the non-profit organization GSIÖ (Austrian Society of Sensory Integration) is the national representation of Sensory Integration.
-In close cooperation and continuous exchange with Dr. Ayres' successors and international organizations such as national SI organizations, the Global SI Network (SIGN), and the International Collaboration for Education in Ayres' SI (ICE ASI), we are dealing with questions and issues in the context of Sensory Integration in Austria.
+In close cooperation and continuous exchange with Dr. Ayres' successors and national SI organizations, the Global SI Network (SIGN), and the International Collaboration for Education in Ayres' SI (ICE-ASI®), we are dealing with questions and issues in the context of Sensory Integration in Austria.

-This website explains Sensory Integration (SI) theory and the therapeutic approach SI therapy as well as the GSIÖ's activities.
+This website explains Sensory Integration (SI) theory and the therapeutic approach ASI® therapy as well as the GSIÖ's activities.